Alicepinch/bakemyday/TESTING.md

 #### Bag - PASS

 - Page works as expected and renders all items in a users bag with some product details
-- Remove button works and removes item from bag
+- Remove button works and removes the item from bag
-- Quantity input works correctly and user can increase quantity of product in their bag with 'Update'
+- Quantity input works correctly and users can increase the quantity of prodproductstheir bag with 'Update'
 - Grand total, and delivery are visible and reflect any changes that are made on the bag page
 - Keep shopping button works as expected and redirects user back to Products page
 - Secure Checkout button works as expected and directs user to the Checkout Page